This blog article first appeared on Counsellor Sam and has been republished with full permission.

-You can easily sign up for the messages here all you need to do is select which program you would like to sign up to and whether you would prefer to receive them in the morning or afternoon.
+It is easy to sign up for the messages.
+All you need to do is select which program you would like to sign up to and whether you would prefer to receive them in the morning or afternoon.

 From here you will start receiving messages from the next scheduled time for that program.
 They come from an automated system which is completely confidential.

-If you aren’t finding it helpful, or would like to sign up to a different program, you can easily opt out at any time here
+If you aren’t finding it helpful, or would like to sign up to a different program, you can easily opt out at any time.

 Each program runs on a cycle of 28 days at the end of the 28 days you will start to see repeating messages, at this point it may be a good idea to change to a different program.
 If you subscribe to more than one program at a time you will receive multiple messages each day.